OSS Analytics, Monitoring, and Tracing for Federated GraphQL APIs

 Most of our users use Cosmo Cloud , a fully managed SaaS solution, combined with a self-hosted Cosmo Router.

-As part of the Cosmo Analytics Stack, we provide an OTEL Collector that's connected to Clickhouse and Prometheus to collect and process traces and metrics.
+As part of Cosmo, we provide an OTEL Collector that's connected to ClickHouse and Prometheus to collect and process traces and metrics.
 You can connect any other OTEL compatible service to the OTEL Collector to get the full picture of your API traffic, like Datadog, Elastic APM, or Jaeger.

 Once OTEL is configured, you can start exploring your API traffic in Cosmo Studio.